nathansizer/mini-data-pipeline/README.md

 # mini-data-pipeline
-A mini data pipeline to scrape, store and transform football data
+A mini data pipeline to scrape, store and transform football data, then create a one page team/player overview.